 How to Get a Chase Mortgage Loan

-Although Chase Bank personal loans — including personal loans for bad credit — don’t exist, the bank does offer one of the most important types of loan you might need: a home loan.
+Although Chase Bank personal loans — including personal loans for bad credit — don’t exist, the bank does offer one of the most important types of loans you might need: a home loan.
 If you’re interested in a Chase mortgage loan you’ll need to follow the same steps — plus a few extra — outlined earlier to apply.
 You can work with a Chase banker or begin the prequalified application online.

 Here’s how to apply for a Chase home loan: